GTMSportswear/docs/environmentsetup/deploying-db-migrations-cms.md

 ## Run the Database Migration Script

-First you will need to run the migrations with a drop databases flag.
-This will help ensure a smooth migragtion.
-The migrations can then be ran without the flag.
+First you will need to create the TestDB and TestDBM3 databases on the SQL Server (localdb)\MSSQLLocaldb.
+Once you've connected to the server (localdb)\MSSQLLocaldb in SQL Server Management Studio using Windows Authentication you'll then execute these two SQL Scripts below.
+CREATE DATABASE TestDB;
+CREATE DATABASE TestDBM3;

+After creating the databases move onto the steps below.

 1. In the Windows Power Shell, change the working directory to **\<cms_repository\>\Web_Admin\deployment_scripts**.
 1. Run **./DeployDatabaseMigrations.ps1 -DropDatabases 1**.
 1. Verify that no red error text was generated in the PowerShell output.